asiftyro/launchd/README.md

 ```

-Restart the program untill it succeeds -
+Restart the program as long as it produces error -
 ```
 <key>KeepAlive</key>
 <dict>